On norms in some class of exponential type Orlicz spaces of random variables: Norms on -spaces

-\end{proof} \begin{rem} In Vershynin \cite[Prop.
-2.5.2 and Prop.
-2.7.1]{Ver} one can find some forms of equivalence relations of the Luxemburg norms to norms defined by estimates of moment generating functions on the spaces $L_{\psi_2}^0$ and $L_{\psi_1}^0$.
-We have shown the equivalence relations on $L_{\psi_p}^0$ spaces for any $p\ge 1$.
-In the following example we present an application of our approach to complementing classical Hoeffding's inequality. \end{rem} \begin{exa} Let $X$ be a centered bounded by some constant $a$ random variable; i.e. $\mathbb{P}(|X|\le a)=1$ and $\mathbb{E}X=0$.
+In the following example we present an application of our approach to complementing classical Hoeffding's inequality. \begin{exa} Let $X$ be a centered random variable bounded by some positive constant $a>0$, i.e., $\mathbb{P}(|X|\le a)=1$ and $\mathbb{E}X=0$.
 The Hoeffding Lemma gives inequality